victorliu-sq/PaperWriting/FlashSMP.md

 ## Implementation / Baseline

-To assess performance and illustrate the advantages of our locality-aware implementation of the GS algorithm, we implemented sequential versions of the GS algorithm and the MW algorithm in C++ as baselines.
-This comparison highlights the optimization of data access patterns in our locality-aware GS implementation.

 Next, we developed state-of-the-art parallel versions of the GS and MW algorithms to demonstrate Bamboo-SMP’s high performance and superiority over existing algorithms across different scenarios.
 Specifically, the parallel MW algorithm was implemented for both the CPU using the C++ thread library and the GPU using CUDA.
 Similarly, the parallel GS algorithm was implemented on the CPU.
 These implementations serve as parallel baselines, providing a robust foundation for comparison.

 In addition to the hybrid system used by Bamboo-SMP, we also implemented the Locality-Aware GS algorithm on both the CPU and GPU.
 For the GPU implementation, we created two versions of the Locality-Aware GS algorithm: one using `atomicCAS` as a contrast, and the other using `atomicMin`.
 This was done to specifically illustrate the effectiveness of the `atomicMin` function in resolving contention and enhancing efficiency.